 Is your family member struggling with alcoholism?
-There are a lot of different ways to deal with it, and there is no one size fits all solution.
+There are a lot of different ways to deal with it, and there is no one-size-fits-all solution.
 It is safe to say that alcoholism affects everyone in different ways.
 There are many reasons why someone may turn to alcohol, and it could be a past trauma or depression.
-No matter the reason for your family member’s addiction, there are steps you can take to deal with family member who’s alcoholic.
+No matter the reason for your family member’s addiction, there are steps you can take to deal with a family member who’s alcoholic.

 Understand It And Set Boundaries